kirillgenets/js-design-patterns/patterns/structural-patterns/proxy/README.md

 ## Our example

-In the file [facade.js](https://github.com/kirillgenets/js-design-patterns/blob/master/patterns/structural-patterns/facade/facade.js) we are implementing a facade for the laptops conveyor.
+In the file [proxy.js](https://github.com/kirillgenets/js-design-patterns/blob/master/patterns/structural-patterns/proxy/proxy.js) we are implementing a proxy for the car access.